grafana/grafana/docs/sources/features/datasources/graphite.md

 ### Nested Queries

 You can reference queries by the row “letter” that they’re on (similar to  Microsoft Excel).
-If you add a second query to graph, you can reference the first query simply by typing in #A. This provides an easy and convenient way to build compounded queries.
+If you add a second query to a graph, you can reference the first query simply by typing in #A. This provides an easy and convenient way to build compounded queries.

 ## Point consolidation

 All Graphite metrics are consolidated so that Graphite doesn't return more data points than there are pixels in the graph.
-By default this consolidation is done using `avg` function.
+By default, this consolidation is done using `avg` function.
 You can how Graphite consolidates metrics by adding the Graphite consolidateBy function.

 > *Notice* This means that legend summary values (max, min, total) cannot be all correct at the same time.
 They are calculated